Landing your story on A1: Tips from a former New York Times journalist

 2. Know the reporter’s audience – because their audience is your audience.
 A profile of a hot new publisher is going to read vastly differently in The New York Times than it would in Publisher’s Weekly, and thus the reporter is going to be looking for different kinds of key moments around which to build an article.

 3. Have a news peg action item.
-Almost inevitably, the day one of my articles ran in the paper, I would get calls from one or two eager young public relations associates telling me that “if you’re doing another story on this topic, you might want to talk to [my client].”
-The trouble with that pitch is that the last thing I wanted to do was another article on the same topic.
-Instead, I wanted to hear something new, “here’s what your next article could be” rather than “here’s what you just did.”
+Almost inevitably, the day one of Wyatt’s articles ran in the paper, he would get calls from one or two eager young public relations associates telling me that “if you’re doing another story on this topic, you might want to talk to [my client].”
+The trouble with that pitch is that the last thing Wyatt wanted to do was another article on the same topic.
+Instead, reporters want to hear something new, “here’s what your next article could be” rather than “here’s what you just did.”

-4. Have a Big Thought.
-My editors at the Times told me to spend at least an hour a week “thinking big thoughts” – discerning what the macro forces were that were shaping the industry that I covered, what their biggest challenges were, or what seemed to be changing below the surface.
-I often thought of my job as a reporter like that of a lifeguard on the beach – sitting on the lifeguard stand watching the activity around me in search of that single dorsal fin that would break the surface and signal what was lurking underneath.
+4. Have a big thought.
+Wyatt’s editors at the Times told him to spend at least an hour a week “thinking big thoughts” – discerning what the macro forces were that were shaping the industry that he covered, what their biggest challenges were, or what seemed to be changing below the surface.
+Wyatt often thought of his job as a reporter like that of a lifeguard on the beach – sitting on the lifeguard stand watching the activity around me in search of that single dorsal fin that would break the surface and signal what was lurking underneath.
 You must be able to explain why your idea is not just a story about your client, but how it makes a bigger point about the world about which the journalist writes.

 5. Be on the record.
 Nothing frustrates a reporter more than arriving at an interview and the subject expressing doubt about what the ground rules are.
 Be sure your client knows that they will be on the record, and prepare them for how to react if the reporter attempts to cajole your client into saying something with the promise that it won’t be sourced to them.